 Layer 1 – Butter Us UP

-It needs to be melted so I usually put the stick of butter into the baking dish and stick it in the oven while the oven is preheating.
+I place the stick of butter into the baking dish and pop it in the oven while it’s preheating.

 Layer 2 – Cobble Us Something Together